wp-plugins/aretex-ecommerce-services/readme.txt

 == Upgrade Notice ==
 = 2.29.00 =
-This upgrade is required for the plugin to function properly because of a potential confilict with paid content and paid subsciptions in the same manifest.
+This upgrade is required for the plugin to function properly because of a potential confilict with paid content and paid subscriptions in the same manifest.